arsvechkarev/TimerX/README.md

 TimerX provides a simple api to apply different format to a timer or a stopwatch.
 For instance, you can create stopwatch, specify format as **HH:MM:SS** or **SS.LL** and time in the stopwatch will be formatted according to this format.

-See javadoc for more detailed explanation.
+See [wiki](https://github.com/arsvechkarev/TimerX/wiki/Format-syntax) for more detailed explanation.

 ## Gradle Setup
 Add following lines in your module-level build.gradle file: